 If you are an owner, contractor, or engineer associated with the design and construction of structures, you want to verify that the materials used during construction comply with the project specifications.
-To ensure today’s buildings and infrastructure perform adequately during long time periods, proper selection, quality and workmanship of construction materials is vital.
-Terracon works with clients to minimize material replacements, reduce the likelihood of deterioration, avoid potential failures, and investigate and evaluate construction materials related problems and failures when they do occur.
+To ensure today’s buildings and infrastructure perform adequately during long time periods, proper selection, quality and workmanship of materials is vital.
+Terracon works with clients to minimize material replacements, reduce the likelihood of deterioration, avoid potential failures, and investigate and evaluate materials-related problems and failures when they do occur.

 Local knowledge and resources, combined with the technical support available from our national network of offices, enable Terracon to respond quickly to ever-changing construction needs and schedules.
 We respond with innovative solutions and alternatives that target your long-term performance objectives while considering cost consequences.